Building Momentum Towards a Cure

 - End Point Development – In helping dire determination and consensus around what is the ideal measurements for assessing outcomes in trials and other treatments, FSR is in development of Endpoint Committee and culminating Summit.
 This project will include participation of all stakeholders, including patients, clinicians, investigators, pharma, government, and other experts to work together in ongoing groups to develop guidelines that can be proposed to professional medical groups to guide trials and treatments.
 Launched in 2017 as lead by project chairs, this project will culminate with a large Summit for final guidelines development.

-- Clinical Studies Network –Launched in 2015, this 8-member consortium brings together an international partnership of world-renowned medical institutes and researchers for unprecedented collaboration in studies and drug trials toward the treatment of sarcoidosis.
-The first study measuring patient outcomes will be presented in a blished report which will help move the needle forward.
+- Clinical Studies Network –Launched in 2015, the 8-member consortium has increased membership to 12 sites and brings together an international partnership of world-renowned medical institutes and researchers for unprecedented collaboration in studies and drug trials toward the treatment of sarcoidosis.
+The first study measuring patient outcomes will be presented in a published report which will help move the needle forward in sarcoidosis research.
 In addition, FSR is partnering with pharma industry and others to utilize the CSN for additional, concurrent studies that can deliver valuable information.
-The second CSN grant period, now open for application, of the CSN will add at least two new sites for a total of 10 sites, and will increase funding granted to a total of $800,000 provided to sites.
+The second CSN grant period includes increased grant funding to a total of $800,000 provided to sites.
+The FSR-CSN will continue to conduct studies addressing unanswered questions in sarcoidosis research alongside its partners in industry and academia.

 FSR embraces a model of medical research support that counters the traditional establishment.
 We seek to support, through direct funding or grant awards, projects that may be high risk and that have very little funding prospects from industry and government.